 ‘Wonderful!’
 I replied.
 ‘Thank you so much Junko-san.
 I really appreciate this opportunity.’

-‘Just one more thing,’ said Junko as she stood up.
-‘You can’t wear what you’re wearing today if you want to work here.’
+‘Just one more thing, you can’t wear what you’re wearing today if you want to work here.’
 She shook her head from side to side as her eyes worked their way down to my black conservative pumps.
 I’d never been measured up like this before and I felt my cheeks flare up and my bottom lip begin to quiver.
-I started to feel myself perspire under my grey pinstriped suit and white silk blouse but I knew Junko was right – my look would be completely out of place in a gorgeous shop like this, which was filled with ruffles and lace.
-Junko’s style epitomised the Gothic Lolita look.
+I started to feel myself perspire under my grey pinstriped suit and white silk blouse but I knew Junko was right – my look would be completely out of place in a gorgeous shop like this, filled with ruffles and lace.
+Her style epitomised the Gothic Lolita look.
 I guessed she was in her mid to late thirties but she had such an enthusiastic and energetic personality.
 I could see why she could relate to the much younger girls who liked to shop in Harajuku.
-Her black, tailored blouse with its pin tucking and embroidered details on the cuffs and her grey, ruffled bell-shaped skirt accentuated Junko’s curvaceous figure and very tiny waist and I admired the way her smoky eye makeup made her look so sophisticated.
+Her black, tailored blouse with its pin tucking and embroidered details on the cuffs and her grey, ruffled bell-shaped skirt accentuated her curvaceous figure and very tiny waist and I admired the way her smoky eye makeup made her look so sophisticated.

 ‘You’re just too plain.
 No one will walk into this shop if they see you dressed like this and your hairstyle is so conservative,’ said my new manager, wrinkling her perfectly made up forehead and throwing her hands up in despair.